In this section, you’ll learn how to request ready-to-use transaction data (bytecode) for withdrawing from a yield position.Documentation Index

 |---|---|---|

-| toTokenAddress | Destination token address (for cross-chain) | 0xA0b86991c...
-(USDC on ETH) |
+| toTokenAddress | Destination token address.
+Required when toChainId or chainIdOut is provided. | 0x833589fCD6eDb6E08f4c7C32D4f71b54bdA02913 (USDC on Base) |

 | Parameter | Description | Example |